maishiroma/Project_KDD/Documentation/EnemyAI.md

 #### Normal Enemy Health component
 This indicates how much health the enemy has.
 This also handles the mechanisms for removing and respawning enemies.
 In this prototype, only two of the `Base Variables` are used (since this inherits from `BaseHealth`)
+- `Can Be Inhaled`: Determines if this enemy can be inhaled by the player.
+Defaulted to be true.
 - `Max Health`: The starting health the enemy has.
 This also limits the max amount of health an enemy has.
 - `Spawn Location`: The starting location of the enemy.
 When the enemy respawns, it will spawn from this location.